cowleyk/departure_board/README.md

 Due to CORS issues, this is difficult to implement in a browser-only application.
 Adding middleware to get around this issue would be a great next step.

+### Split routes to separate inbound/outboud row in table
+Red Line is the only route that treats the South Station as a middle stop.
+All other routes are only outbound from the South Station.
+It would be good to have an Ashmont/Braintree row and an Alewife row to show predictions.

 ### Add vehicle numbers to board
 This is available with the vehicle ID that is passed as a relationship to the prediction resource.
 I did not see a track # available in the API to match what is in the [example departure board](https://commons.wikimedia.org/wiki/File:North_Station_departure_board.JPG).